Sushi-Harry/LibraryManagementSystem/README.md

-#LIBRARYMANAGEMENTSYSTEM
+# LibraryManagementSystem

 I made this as a school project

-This is a library management system that uses #TKINTER for GUI, #MYSQL for database on windows and #MARIADB for database on linux, and python as the programming language.
+This is a library management system that uses TKINTER for GUI, MYSQL for database on windows and MARIADB for database on linux, and python as the programming language.

 (Very Short Project, I must say.)